 There are many reasons to like using a gimbal head, most of them related to shooting with lenses that are big, or heavy, or need to be kept steady for long periods.

-The extra stability and steadiness that comes from shooting off a solid mount becomes more critical whenever I am using very long focal lengths, like from 400mm upward.
+The extra stability and steadiness that comes from shooting off a solid mount become more critical whenever I am using very long focal lengths, like from 400mm upwards.

 If I am shooting in low light, and shutter speeds may be longer, then it becomes imperative to have the lens supported on a tripod, and I prefer gimbal heads to other options for working with the telephoto lenses that I do most of my work with.
 I use my gimbal head when I am using my EF 500L f4 IS lens for taking wildlife images and also when using a medium-sized telephoto lens like the EF 70-200L f2.8 IS for product photography.